 What is a POS integration with DoorDash?

-A POS integration with DoorDash connects your DoorDash Marketplace store directly to your point-of-sale (POS) or middleware system.
+A POS integration connects your DoorDash Marketplace store directly to your point-of-sale (POS) or middleware system.
 This connection sends incoming orders straight to your POS, syncs your menu and store details, and reduces manual tasks by keeping everything updated in real time.

 What you need before integrating your POS with DoorDash

-Before you start the integration process, make sure you have the following:
+If you’re looking to start start the integration process, make sure you have the following:

-New merchants must complete the onboarding steps in the Merchant Portal.
+An active DoorDash partnership: New merchants must complete the onboarding steps in the Merchant Portal.

-Your menu must originate from your POS or middleware so it can sync with DoorDash.
+A store menu built in your POS or middleware provider: Your menu must originate from your POS or middleware so it can sync with DoorDash.

 How to request a POS integration if you’re new to DoorDash

+If you’re new to DoorDash, you must complete your Merchant Portal onboarding before requesting a POS integration.
 Once you’ve completed the required onboarding tasks, follow the steps below.

 How to request a POS integration as an existing merchant